Family festivities or safe, solo celebrations. Here's how Europe is handling a Covid-19 Christmas | NewsChannel 3-12

 Officials have recommended that people keep to a maximum of 10 people in private homes and a maximum of 10 social contacts during the Christmas period and on New Year’s Eve.

-People in Denmark are allowed to see their closest family members on Christmas Eve.
-These family members will not be included in the 10 social contacts.
+People in Denmark are allowed to see their closest family members on Christmas Eve, and these family members will not be included in the 10 social contacts.

-At the same time, the ban on gatherings of more than 10 people will be adjusted to allow for Christmas Eve celebrations in certain parts of society.
-Communal eating for up to 50 people at social care institutions is allowed.
-This is also allowed in nursing homes and for homeless, vulnerable or lonely people.

-Religious communities are also allowed to host services conforming with health and safety requirements.
+Communal eating at social care institutions will be allowed for up to 50 people, in groups of no more than 10, on Christmas Eve and New Year’s Eve.
+Religious communities will be able to host services conforming with health and safety requirements.

 Estonia